Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 Then the probability of strict inequality is bounded from below as

-since the events in the terms on the right-hand side are disjoint, and each implies $X_1+X_2+X_3 < 2X_4$.
-The event on the first line has probability $1/2^4 = 1/16$.
-The factor three on the second line stems from the three ways to choose exactly two variables being zero among $\{X_1,X_2,X_3\}$; furthermore since $2X_4\ge 1$ as as soon as $X_4\ne 0$ and $X_3 <1$ always holds, the second line equals
+since the events in the terms on the right-hand side are disjoint, each implies $X_1+X_2+X_3 < 2X_4$, and the factors of $3$ stem from the possibility to permute the variables.
+The event on the first line has probability $p^3(1-p)$.
+Furthermore since $2X_4\ge 1$ as soon as $X_4\ne 0$ and $X_3 <1$ always holds, the second line equals